mnowotnik/fzshell/README.md

 #### using git

-Execute these line to install fzshell on your computer.
+Execute these lines to install fzshell on your computer.

 ```bash
 git clone https://github.com/mnowotnik/fzshell ~/.fzshell